Eric Gauthier (dancer)

-Eric Gauthier (dancer) (born 1977) is a Canadian-born dancer, choreographer and musician.
+Eric Gauthier (dancer) (born 1977 in Montréal/Canada) is a classic and contemporary dancer, choreographer and musician.
 After a soloist career at the Stuttgart Ballet he founded Gauthier Dance/ /Dance Company at the Theaterhaus Stuttgart in 2007.
 In 2011, he won the German Dance Prize Deutscher Tanzpreis.

 Early life and education

-Eric Gauthier was born in Montreal as "son of a leading Alzheimer's researcher".
+Eric Gauthier was born in Montreal as son of Dr. Serge Gauthier, "a leading Alzheimer's researcher".

 He has said that "at first, all I wanted was to be a hockey player... a goalie to be exact.
 But then, when I was nine years old, I saw the musical Cats in Toronto and that’s when I decided I wanted to be a dancer."

 Gauthier studied ballet at the school of Les Grands Ballets Canadiens in Montreal and at the National Ballet School in Toronto, where he also took music and voice lessons.

 In 1995, he became an apprentice with the National Ballet of Canada in Toronto under Reid Anderson (dancer).

 Gauthier credited Anderson as being the most influential person in his career and as his "Ballet Papa".